Swedish climber Fredrik Sträng finally reaches K2 on Tuesday, 27 June at approximately 6:50 PM local time.

 What is Next for the Expedition

-The Sträng expedition now undertakes the task of setting up their Base Camp.
-This includes making flat as possible rock beds for their tents and securing them to make sure the unpredictable storms do not blow away the climbers, tents and gear on a bad night.
+The Sträng K2 2017 expedition now undertakes the task of setting up their Base Camp.
+This includes making flat-as-possible rock beds for their tents and securing them to make sure the unpredictable storms do not blow away the climbers, tents and gear on a bad night.
 That would be quite the wrench in the summit plan.

 Today, the teams ate meat for the first time in a while, donated from a wandering goat in the Baltoro Glacier who met his end after a long, positive life on the glacier.
 The team thanked the goat for its contribution to the cause.
 Sträng writes: